hazelcast/hazelcast-jet-reference-manual/src/Internals.md

 counter this, a simple _work stealing_ mechanism is put into place: each time it removes a tasklet from its pool, the worker (let's call it "thief") will inspect all the other workers, locating the one with the largest pool (call it "target").
-If the target has at least two tasklets more than the thief, it will pick one of the target's tasklets and mark it with the instruction "give this one to me".
+If the thief finds a target with at least two tasklets more, it will pick one of the target's tasklets and mark it with the instruction "give this one to me".
 When the target is about to run the marked tasklet, it will observe the instruction and move the tasklet to the thief's pool.
+The whole interaction takes place in a lock-free manner.

 ### ProcessorTasklet